Import Troubleshooting

 Quick Start Guide

 A quick reference for what to do when an import fails.
-For a full explanation of diagnostic tools and settings, see the Training Video and Deep Dive below.
+For a full explanation of the diagnostic tools and settings, see the Training Video and Deep Dive below.

 Quick Start Guide video